- ALL CATEGORIES (262)

 I mean it when I say I think these orange muffins are the BEST muffins I have ever tasted, which is of no suprise given my favourite cake is orange and almond meal.

 These are a slightly lighter version of that cake.
-It is also my very first successful coconut flour experience, I had given up on this flour until my friend Amie from The Art of Paleo very kindly shared her recipe us.
+It is also my very first successful coconut flour experience, I had given up on this flour until my friend Amie shared it with us.
 All you need is a blender to blend the whole orange.

 I made and photographed these muffins whilst on holiday and didn't have large muffin tins.
 Consequently, we have here 24 mini muffins.